Valid confidence intervals for post-model-selection predictors: Confidence intervals for the design-independent non-standard target

 \begin{cond} The model selection procedure satisfies: For any $M\subseteq \left\{ 1,\ldots ,p\right\} $ with $|M|<p$ and for any $\delta >0$,

 in probability as $n\rightarrow \infty $. \end{cond}

 Condition \ref{cond:model:selection:procedure} is very mild and typically holds for model selection procedures such as AIC- and BIC-based procedures as well as Lasso-type procedures.
+[This can be established along the lines of the proof of Corollary 5.4(a) in \cite{leeb03finite}.]
 In addition, we assume the following condition on the behavior of the design matrix.

 \begin{cond} The sequence of random matrices $\sqrt{n}\left[ \left( X^{\prime }X/n\right) -\Sigma \right] $ is bounded in probability. \end{cond}

 Condition \ref{cond:L} holds, for example, when the rows of $X$ are independent, or weakly dependent, and when the distribution $\mathcal{L}$ has finite fourth moments for all its components.
 We also introduce the following condition.